 - All staff receive annual safeguarding training during the September INSET

 - The DSL disseminates updates on safeguarding as appropriate.
-Staff are kept up to date with new guidance from the LSCB and amendments to statutory documentation
+Staff are kept up to date with new guidance from the LSCP and amendments to statutory documentation

 - The DSL attends termly LA safeguarding briefings